chrismear/renios/README.md

 License
 -------

 Some portions of Ren'iOS are based on works licensed under the LGPL (various versions).
+Therefore these portions are also licensed under the LGPL.

+Because of these portions which must be licensed under an LGPL, the single license that applies to Ren'iOS taken as a whole is the LGPL Version 3.

-These portions are also licensed under the corresponding LGPL license, and are noted as such in the relevant files or in a 'LICENSE' file.
+In addition to that license, those portions of Ren'iOS that are not required to be licensed under the LGPL are also individually licensed under the [MIT (Expat) license](http://directory.fsf.org/wiki/License:Expat).

-The rest of Ren'iOS is licensed under the [Modified BSD License](http://directory.fsf.org/wiki/License:BSD_3Clause).
+Each file/directory in Ren'iOS contains a permissions notice that indicates which license(s) apply to that file/directory.

+An application binary that you build using Ren'iOS should not itself need to be licensed under the LGPL.

 Copyright 2012, 2013 Chris Mear <chris@feedmechocolate.com>

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

+You should have received a copy of the GNU Lesser General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.